confusedkernel/teewhy.net/content/blog/five-neovim-plugins/index.md

 [GitHub](https://github.com/folke/which-key.nvim) | [My config](https://github.com/nottyl/dotfiles/blob/master/.config/nvim/after/plugin/which-key.lua)

-For anyone that just started using NeoVim, one thing that'll confuse them the most is the keymaps and hotkeys of NeoVim.
+For anyone that just started using Neovim, one thing that'll confuse them the most is the keymaps and hotkeys of Neovim.
 This plugin is here to save the day.
 It's basically written to help you view the keymap you've configured on the fly.
 Which still helps me a lot even now.
-(Léana sometimes still reprimand me for switching back to mouse whenever I forget the keyboard shortcuts, lol.)

 ## undotree